-The Board has established the following three standing committees to assist the Board in discharging its responsibilities: (i) the Audit Committee; (ii) the Compensation Committee; and (iii) the Nominating and Corporate Governance Committee.
+The Board has established the following three standing committees to assist the Board in discharging its responsibilities: (i) the Audit Committee; (ii) the Compensation Committee, and (iii) the Nominating and Corporate Governance Committee.
 Each committee has a written charter which is approved by the Board and describes the committee's authority and responsibilities, qualifications for membership, procedures for appointment and removal and committee operations and structure.
 The members of the committees are appointed by the Board and each committee reports to the Board.
-Subject to applicable law and NYSE rules the Board may add new committees or eliminate existing committees as it deems advisable.
-Additionally, each committee may invite to its meetings any director, member of management of the Company and such other persons as it deems appropriate in order to carry out its responsibilities.
+Subject to applicable law and NYSE rules, the Board may add new committees or eliminate existing committees as it deems advisable.
+Additionally, each committee may invite to its meetings any director, member of management of the Corporation and such other persons as it deems appropriate in order to carry out its responsibilities.
 Each committee may also exclude from its meetings any persons it deems appropriate in order to carry out its responsibilities.

-&lt;sup>1 The relevant provision from the Corporate Governance Standards, in force as of the date hereof, is attached as Exhibit A to these Guidelines
+1 The relevant provision from the Corporate Governance Standards, in force as of July 1, 2013, is attached as Exhibit A to these Guidelines.

-4. Chair of the Board and Lead Director
+4. Chairman of the Board and Lead Director

-The Board does not require the separation of the positions of Chair of the Board and Chief Executive Officer.
-However, if the director serving as Chair of the Board is the Chief Executive Officer or is otherwise not independent as defined by the NYSE rules, the Board shall designate one of its independent directors to serve as Lead Director of the Board, with the following duties and responsibilities:
+The Board does not prohibit an officer of the Corporation from serving as the Chairman of the Board.
+However, if the director serving as Chairman of the Board is an officer of the Corporation or is otherwise not independent as defined by the NYSE rules, the Board shall designate one of its independent directors to serve as Lead Director of the Board, with the following duties and responsibilities:

-- (i) serving as the principal liaison between the non-management directors and the Chair of the Board and between the Board and the Company's stockholders; - (ii) presiding over executive sessions of non-management directors and meetings of independent directors; and - (iii) performing such other duties as may from time to time be delegated to the Lead Director by the Board.
+- (i) serving as the principal liaison between the non-management directors and the Chairman of the Board and between the Board and the Corporation's stockholders; - (ii) presiding over executive sessions of non-management directors and meetings of independent directors; - (iii) presiding at all meetings of the Board at which the Chairman of the Board is not present; - (iv) together with the Chairman of the Board, approving meeting agendas for the Board and reviewing any materials, as so desired by the Lead Director, that will be distributed to the Board.
+The Lead Director may also request that additional materials be distributed to the Board; - (v) approving meeting schedules to assure that there is sufficient time for discussion of all agenda items; - (vi) at his or her discretion, calling meetings of the non-management directors; - (vii) if requested by major stockholders, ensuring that he or she is available for consultation and direct communication; and - (viii) performing such other duties as may from time to time be delegated to the Lead Director by the Board.